 |Full Bust measurement||36" (91cm)||35" (96cm)|

 The bust apex is marked on the pattern.
 It is a good idea to measure your own bust apex to make sure the bust dart ends up in the correct position for your body.
-This is a minor adjustment that can have a bit impact on the fit of the finished garment.

 Check your measurement against the pattern.